Jian-Lang/RAGPT/README.md

 ## News and Updates

++ 2025.8.12 💦 We release the source code for Prompt-based baselines in this repo, including MAPs and MSPs, for better follow.
 + 2025.5.15 🔥 The extension of RAGPT, dubbed REDEEM, is accepted by KDD 2025 Round 2.
 We will release the code for this extension in https://github.com/Jian-Lang/REDEEM.
-+ 2025.5.15 💦 We plan to release the source code for Prompt-based baselines in this repo, including MAPs and MSPs, for better follow.
 + 2024.12.10 🔥 Our work, RAGPT, which aims to tackle the incomplete multimodal learning in pre-trained multimodal transformers, is accepted by AAAI 2025.

 ## Abstract